-'Scotland The Brave' - patriotic,stirring, popular and heart-felt.
+'Scotland The Brave' - patriotic, popular and heart-felt.

-You might think this would be the ideal national anthem for a country whose history is so full of fearless warriors, bloody battles and passionate loyalties, I did.
+So, you might think this soul-stirring piece would be the ideal national anthem for a country whose history is so full of fearless warriors, bloody battles and passionate loyalties, I did.

-Find out why this combination of traditional Scottish music and soul-stirring lyrics isn't an official Scottish national anthem - and lots more interesting details here.
+Find out why this combination of traditional Scottish music and soul-stirring lyrics isn't an official Scottish national anthem (and more) here.

-The lyrics for this song were written in 1951 by the multi-talented Cliff Hanley (he was a journalist, author, songwriter, public speaker and more).
+The lyrics for 'Scotland the Brave' were written in 1951 by the multi-talented Cliff Hanley (he was a journalist, author, songwriter, public speaker and more).

-Cliff was a Glaswegian (born in Glasgow) and 'Scotland The Brave' was originally only intended to be sung at a musical performance at Glasgows' Empire Theater.
+Cliff was a Glaswegian (born in Glasgow) and this piece was originally only intended to be sung at a musical performance at Glasgows' Empire Theater.

 But it immediately touched the hearts and souls of the Scottish people and became hugely popular.
 If you were a football (soccer) fan, this is the song that you'd be singing in the stands!